 If the dispute is related to a retail shop lease, either party may refer the matter the State Administrative Tribunal (SAT).
 You will need to obtain a certificate from the Small Business Commissioner (available upon request from your case manager) and include this with your SAT application.

-If you need further assistance contact our ADR Information and Support Officer on 13 12 49.
+If you need further assistance contact your ADR Case Manager on 13 12 49.